Easy better quantum process tomography: Simulations

 The division of SPAM error is a choice of gauge.
-Figure~\ref{fig:simulations} shows that even when a gauge-variant quantity (fidelity) is computed, this gauge choice has a relatively minor impact when the SPAM error is small.
+Figure~\ref{fig:simulations} shows that even when a gauge-variant quantity (fidelity) is computed, this gauge choice has a relatively minor impact when the SPAM error is small\footnote{Careful observation reveals that the estimated gate fidelity can be greater than 1 for large coherent SPAM errors.
+This is purely an effect of guessing the wrong gauge, and could in principle be avoided by numerically constraining the gauge choice to enforce complete positivity of $\hat{G}$.
+But this is outside the scope of SPAM-corrected QPT, whose philosophy is to trust the \textit{a priori} SPAM as much as possible.}.
 But if we focus on gauge-invariant properties -- e.g., the eigenvalues of the estimated process matrix -- the impact of this gauge choice should vanish entirely.
 Figure~\ref{fig:simulations2} confirms that SPAM-corrected QPT estimates gate eigenvalues very accurately, and (unlike standard QPT) is completely immune to SPAM error.
 We quantified error in the estimated eigenvalues by $\delta = \frac{1}{4}\sum_i|\lambda_i - \tilde{\lambda}_i|$ where $\lambda_i$ are the true eigenvalues and $\tilde{\lambda}_i$ the estimates.
 We also found that the residual error in the eigenvalues declines to zero as the number of shots is increased (not shown).